StellarStoic/BirdNET-Pi/docs/TOR_HOSTING.md

 ### Non-Debian/Non-Systemd Systems

 This guide assumes you are running BirdNET-Pi on Raspberry Pi OS (Debian-based).
-If you are using a different Linux distribution or init system, you may need to adapt the instructions.

-For custom setups, refer to the Tor Project documentation for your specific OS.

 ## Configuration Files